Eyoba94/Eyob-Repository/Python code for Homogenization of data.md

 # Final plot adjustments and display
 plt.grid(True)
 plt.show()
+# Now to detect change points and treat the data we can use the following codes.
 # Step 1: Identify the change point detected by the test
 change_point_index = data.index.get_loc(loc)